I Want To Buy a Vacation Rental Property

 A home that rents for $2,500 during the peak of the season may rent for as little as $800 during the off-season.
 While $800 a week sounds like a decent number, you must keep in mind that you will rarely rent your home during these non-summer months.
 If we incurred no other expenses and rented our property twelve peak and shoulder weeks our rental income would cover roughly six months of our mortgage.
-Of course, there are many expenses that further reduce our income; a lot of savvy renters now negotiate for lower rents and discounted rentals, which further reduces our yearly income.
+Of course, there are many other expenses that further reduce our income; a lot of savvy renters now negotiate for lower rents and discounted rentals, which further reduces our yearly income.

 For example, if you do not live in the vacation area you will probably need the services of a rental agency, which will help you find renters, clean the home weekly and be available to listen to all customer calls and complaints.
 The commission rate is typically in the range of 16-30% in North Carolina.
 At other vacation spots it can vary widely.
 At 30% the rental company is taking almost a third of your income.
 Outer Banks property management fees vary greatly between companies so make sure to check their fees before signing any contracts.

 In my opinion the commission is a huge rip-off.
 The rental agency is relatively good at getting renters into your home, but they aren’t much good for anything other than that.
 The agencies almost never hold tenants responsible for broken items, so if something is destroyed or stolen the owner almost always ends up paying for it.
 As an owner you may expect to pay between $50 – $150 a year to replace small appliances like toasters, coffee makers and blenders.